On Dangerous Ground: Reception

-Contemporary New York Times film critic Bosley Crowther was highly critical, writing, "the story is a shallow, uneven affair, as written by A. I. Bezzerides from Gerald Butler's Mad With Much Heart.
-The cause of the cop's sadism is only superficially explained, and certainly his happy redemption is easily and romantically achieved.
-And while a most galling performance of the farmer is given by Ward Bond, Ida Lupino is mawkishly stagey as the blind girl who melts the cop's heart.
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "An obvious attempt to get something more than sheer melodrama onto the screen—something pictorially reflective of the emotional confusion of a man—is apparent in John Houseman's hard-grained production, ...
+With this flimsy material-—and that is the fault of the film—the best has been made by Mr. Houseman and his director, Nicholas Ray. ...
+But, as we say, the story is a shallow, uneven affair ...
+The cause of the cop's sadism is only superficially explained, and certainly his happy redemption is easily and romantically achieved. ....
 For all the sincere and shrewd direction and the striking outdoor photography, this R. K. O. melodrama fails to traverse its chosen ground."